Muzammal-Naseer/starter-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: CV, MBZUAI UAE
+- name: CVL, MBZUAI UAE
   url: https://mbzuai-cv-lab.netlify.app/

 # Short bio (displayed in user profile at end of posts)